 3.5.4.
 Fire and liability insurance shall be carried on all institutional residences and property, with the costs being borne by the institutions.
 Insurance costs on personal belongings shall be paid for by the presidents.

 3.6.
-Budget Report to the Board of Regents: On or before September 15 of each year, the President of each institution shall submit to the Office of the Commissioner of Higher Education a report summarizing the current fiscal year budgeted expenditures approved by the institutional Boards of Trustees for the institutional residences, detailing budgeted expenditures for maintenance costs, custodial and domestic assistance, and insurance, as provided in 3.5.
-This report to be submitted to the Commissioner and to be shared with the Board of Regents as an information item will also include the previous year’s actual expenditures along with the budget approved for that year.
+Budget Report to the Board of Higher Education: On or before September 15 of each year, the President of each institution shall submit to the Office of the Commissioner of Higher Education a report summarizing the current fiscal year budgeted expenditures approved by the institutional Boards of Trustees for the institutional residences, detailing budgeted expenditures for maintenance costs, custodial and domestic assistance, and insurance, as provided in 3.5.
+This report to be submitted to the Commissioner and to be shared with the Board of Higher Education as an information item will also include the previous year’s actual expenditures along with the budget approved for that year.